Lisa G Saw • February 26, 2025

 AT SEA ONCE MORE

+With that out of the way, we could get out on deck again and focus on the wildlife around us.
 We had more whale sightings.
 Some people were lucky enough to have some close encounters and see tail flukes as the whales dived down, but it was all a matter of timing.
 You had to be out on deck at just the right time and on the right side of the boat to see it.
 The birders were almost always out, keeping an eye open for interesting birds flying by, so it wasn't suprising they had the most luck with the whales too.
-However, I was pleased to see two Humpback Whales not too far away, together.
-Their dorsal fin is a lot smaller than others and you can really notice their humped back as they dive deep.
+However, I was pleased to see two Humpback Whales together.
+Their dorsal fin is a lot smaller than other whales.

 We continued to see dolphins too.
 One time, when Bob and I were on the bow of the ship, we could see a small group of Peale's Dolphins swimming towards us.
 It was as if they intentionally wanted to ride alongside us.
 The weather was much better for a while and the water so much clearer.
 It was fabulous to see them just by the hull of the ship, beneath the surface.
 It was quite a reach over the edge to see them porposing, but I managed just this one semi-okay photo!